AppSci/ios-test-task/README.md

 ### Design Example

-Here is an example how application will might look like, but the final decision is up to you.
+Here is an example how application might look like, but the final decision is up to you.

 ![Design Example](image.png)